 Note: It is recommended that you run the tool for several hours at least (1-2 days recommended), to make sure that the entire set of tests have been performed.

 - Turn the VM off before starting this process.

-- Right-click the VM that you want to remove -> choose the .
+- Right-click the VM that you want to remove, choose the All vCenter Actions option,

 - This will remove the VM from your library.
 Follow the next steps to add it again.

 - Open the vSphere Client as administrator by right-clicking it and choosing -> Run as administrator.